Predator: Hunting Grounds

-Predator: Hunting Grounds is a multiplayer video game developed by IllFonic and published by Sony Interactive Entertainment for PlayStation 4 and Windows.
-It is part of the Predator franchise, featuring Arnold Schwarzenegger reprising his role as Alan "Dutch" Schafer (Predator), Alice Braga reprising her role as Isabelle (Predators), and Jake Busey reprising his role as Sean Keyes (The Predator).
+Predator: Hunting Grounds is a 2020 multiplayer game developed by IllFonic and originally published by Sony Interactive Entertainment.
+The game is part of the Predator franchise, featuring Arnold Schwarzenegger reprising his role as Alan "Dutch" Schaefer (Predator), Alice Braga reprising her role as Isabelle (Predators), and Jake Busey reprising his role as Sean Keyes (The Predator).
 Set in the remote jungles of the world, it tasks a team of four elite operatives with completing paramilitary operations before a single Predator can find and eliminate them.
-The game was released on April 24, 2020.

 Predator: Hunting Grounds was the first Predator video game in a decade, following the Predators-themed mobile games from Angry Mob and Gameloft released in 2010, and the first full title for consoles since 2005's Predator: Concrete Jungle (although several other games featuring the Yautja were released in the interim).

+Predator: Hunting Grounds was released for PlayStation 4 and Windows on April 24, 2020.
+Upon release, the game received mixed reviews from critics.
+PlayStation 5 and Xbox Series X/S ports were released on October 1, 2024.